shailesh-ladumor/infyom-laravel-generator-tutorial/README.md

 ## Subscribe

-Thanks for watching a tutorials.
-Please Like and share a videos and do not forget to subscribe channel in youtube for new video update.
+Thanks for watching tutorials.
+Please Like and share videos and do not forget to subscribe channel in youtube for new video update.

 [![Watch the video](https://i.ibb.co/CMpWwHJ/00.jpg)](https://youtu.be/V7PCL6HCdXo)